Moscow–Washington hotline: In popular culture

 A non-dial "Red Phone" which is on display in the Jimmy Carter Library and Museum.
 This telephone is actually a prop, erroneously representing the hotline between Washington and Moscow.

 In numerous books, movies, video games, etc., the hotline between Washington and Moscow is represented by a red phone, although the real hotline has never been a telephone line.

 A hotline telephone was depicted in the film Fail-Safe as the "Red 1 / Ultimate 1 Touch phone", and also in Stanley Kubrick's film Dr. Strangelove, both from 1964 and both loosely based on Peter George's Cold War thriller novel Red Alert from 1958.

-The 1970 science fiction film Colossus: The Forbin Project depicts the hotline as a sophisticated video conference link.

-In the 1979 film Meteor a direct telephone link is used as the hotline.

 A more realistic depiction of the Hotline was Tom Clancy's novel The Sum of All Fears from 1991 and its 2002 film adaptation, in which a text-based computer communications system was depicted, resembling the actual Hotline equipment from the 1980s and 1990s.
-In the novel the isolated and unprepared President and National Security Advisor consistently misinterpret the Russian messages, prompting the Vice President aboard the National Emergency Airborne Command Post to remark "These damned messages over the Hot Line are making things worse instead of better."
+In the novel the isolated and unprepared President and National Security Advisor consistently misinterpret the Russian messages, prompting the Vice President aboard the National Emergency Airborne Command Post to remark "These damned messages over the Hot Line are making things worse instead of better".
 The protagonist Jack Ryan then communicates information over the Hotline from the Pentagon's NMCC to both country's leaders that defuses the crisis.

 This "Red Phone" was installed in the CINCSAC underground command post at Offutt AFB.
 Although connected to a hotline for nuclear warfare command communications, it was a component of the SAC Primary Alert System.
 It did not connect to foreign officials.

 In the 1990 HBO film By Dawn's Early Light, the White House Situation Room equipment that receives the (translated) hotline message, apparently relayed by the Pentagon-NMCC MOLINK team, is depicted as a teleprinter (and not as a fax machine, the technology already in use at the NMCC itself by that year).

 A telephone is used in the intro cinematic of the video game Command & Conquer: Red Alert 2.
 The call is placed by the US president to the Kremlin in the wake of a global Soviet invasion.

-In "World War Three", a 2005 episode of the British sci-fi television series Doctor Who, the Slitheen await a phone call to plunge the planet into a nuclear holocaust on an actual red telephone, directly pastiching the cold war fears related to the hotline.